TN 87 (01-18)

 If no, STOP.

-To derive the 9-digit RTN for Turkey:
+To derive the nine-digit RTN for Turkey:

-Code the 4-digit bank code based on the FI name;
+Code the five-digit bank code based on the FI name;

 NOTE: The final digit is the U.S. check digit code and is subject to change.
 Obtain the check digit code through the Title II Interactive Comps from the Main Menus 07/Sub Menu 16.